 The School of Systems and Enterprises’ 100 percent online programs are geared toward motivated learners looking for a high-quality, rigorous educational experience that happens to offer added flexibility.
 They do not want to sacrifice access to world-class faculty or career resources to study remotely — or give up opportunities for advancement to enroll in a full-time graduate degree program.

-Distance learners studying engineering management at Stevens Institute of Technology do not have to do either.
+Distance learners studying engineering management at Stevens Institute of Technology do not have to meet either requirement.
 Part-time students receive the same exceptional education as their on-campus peers while learning remotely and continuing to advance in their careers.
-They also have the same access to a global cohort of intelligent and accomplished peers, groundbreaking researchers who offer valuable industry insights and resources and support that help them flourish in their studies and connect with the Stevens community.
+They also have the same access to a global cohort of intelligent and accomplished peers, groundbreaking researchers who offer valuable industry insights and resources and support that help them flourish in their studies and connect with the Stevens community, as long as they meet the engineering management requirements.

 And while distance learners pursuing the engineering management master’s do not receive a tuition discount — per-credit tuition for the online M.Eng.EM is $1,716 — studying online can be more cost-effective than studying on campus.
 For example, distance learners outside New Jersey can attend a world-class university such as Stevens Institute of Technology without paying hefty relocation costs.
 At the same time, they do not have to sacrifice income or career advancement to earn a master’s degree, which means they graduate with less debt and greater earning potential.